-Locomotive engineer Tom Harding, 56, operations manager Jean Demaître, 53, and railway controller Richard Labrie, 59, each face 47 counts of criminal negligence causing death in connection with the tragedy.
+Locomotive engineer Tom Harding, 56, operations manager Jean Demaître, 53, and railway controller Richard Labrie, 59, each face a charge of criminal negligence causing 47 deaths in connection with the tragedy.

 As he approached a level railway crossing, he saw its red lights were lit up to warn of an approaching train.

 "I stopped my vehicle," Montminy testified.
 "But then I couldn't figure out what was going on because I didn't hear a whistle or a train engine."